deshaw/pjrmi/TECHNICAL.md

 A general rule of thumb employed in PJRmi is that we try to ensure that as few assumptions as possible are made.
 This includes ones regarding future use; as such there is little or no specialised logic in the code.
-Sticking with this ethos has helped to avoid making breaking changes in the code (aside from changes in the protocol).
+Sticking with this principle has helped to avoid making breaking changes in the code (aside from changes in the protocol).

-The trickiest part of PJRmi is handling the conflicting idioms in Java and Python, and doing it in a way which is "nice".
+The trickiest part of PJRmi is handling the conflicting idioms in Java and Python in a way which reduces the complexity.
 Java method capture was a good example of this; it took a long time before we had a good solution for this.
 When we did eventually get one, however, it was nice that it also solved some other problems as a side effect (e.g. method overloading disambiguation).